AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Tenant management

-OCS can be customized based on your organization's requirements and needs.
+OCS can be customized to meet your organization's requirements and needs.
 Administrators can create users and clients, define and assign roles, and manage namespaces for their tenant.
-They can control access to data and resources ensuring that only authorized users and client can gain access to resources (such as, data collection, namespaces, streams, analytics, visualization).

-Using access control lists (ACLs), administrators can also limit permissions to a resource.
+Authentication and authorization are also customizable on OCS.
+Configuring the access control list (ACL) for an OCS resources, administrators can define the permissions to a resource.
 Generally, only administrators should have access to tenant management features.
-Administrators can perform tenant management and configuration using a REST API or the OCS portal, a web-based user-interface for managing and monitoring tenant resources.
+Administrators can perform tenant management using the OCS REST API or the OCS portal.
+The OCS portal is a web-based user-interface for managing and monitoring your tenant, as well as for namespace resources, streams and assets.

 ### Tenant